 You are probably wondering how this is possible.
 For the record, do not erect the tent on live burning fire but rather after, it dies out.
 The best way to do it is to dig a trench proportional to your tent dimensions.
 Moving on, burn lots of wood to produce a huge volume of coals.
 Upon the completion of your campfire fun, fill up the trench then raise a camp over it.
 Underground coals will end up heating your tent.

 c) Insulate the tent properly

-The reason for doing this is to trap warm air within the tent.
+The reason for doing this is to trap warm air within.
 Indeed, this option compliments any other tactic of this list.
 Apart from that, it banks a lot on your body temperature.

 d) Hot water bottles

 All you need is a boiling pan and a couple of bottles.
 The most suitable bottles are made of metal or hard plastic to accommodate hot water.
-After that, spread the bottles in the tent and enjoy the heat.
+After that, spread the bottles and enjoy the heat.
 Pull the bottles closer in case tent temperatures go down.
-Nonetheless, hot water can sustain warmth in the tent for over six hours.
+Nonetheless, hot water can sustain warmth for over six hours.

 e) Heated stones

 Just like water bottles, heating big stones will keep your tent warm.
 In fact, stones will heat up the tent much faster than water bottles.
 Nail it by simply placing large stones close to a big fire.
 Moving on, you can find stones by a river or stream.
 Wrap them in cloth once they heat up for about half an hour.
 The clothes provide insulation as the stones lose heat fast.
 Still, it keeps them from melting your tent.
 Afterward, spread them in the tent away from your reach.